 The Environmental Justice field of study enables students to acquire an interdisciplinary perspective on natural resource and environmental issues.
 You can leverage your knowledge and skills to pursue a career in environmental education, work in governmental policy development and management, consulting, grant writing, or in a nonprofit organization.

 Graduates work at the Environmental Protection Agency, National Park Service, and National Oceanographic and Atmospheric Administration as well as state and local environmental agencies.
 They also work in environmental consulting firms, conservation organizations, environmental justice organizations, and law firms.
 They can be heard on National Public Radio; they also work as journalists for international newspapers.
 Others work in academia as faculty members, post doctoral fellows, or in student affairs.
 Our graduates are also found in environmental grant-making foundations as program officers and hazard mitigation specialists.
 Some of our graduates have founded successful consulting companies or community-based organizations.
-For more information on Environmental Justice, contact email@example.com.
+For more information on Environmental Justice, please visit the EJ track careers page or contact email@example.com.

 Environmental Justice Certificate